 Drug information provided by: IBM Micromedex

 Your doctor should check you or your child's progress at regular visits to make sure this medicine is working properly and to decide if you should continue to use it.
 Blood tests may be needed to check for unwanted effects.

 You or your child will also need to have your blood pressure measured before starting this medicine and while you are using it.
 If you notice any change to you or your child's recommended blood pressure, call your doctor right away.
 If you have questions about this, talk to your doctor.

 You should not use this medicine if you or your child have used a medicine for depression called an MAO inhibitor (MAOI), such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.

 Methylphenidate may cause serious heart or blood vessel problems.
 This may be more likely in patients who have a family history of heart disease.
-Check with your doctor right away if you or your child have chest pain, shortness of breath, or fainting while using this medicine.
+Check with your doctor right away if you or your child have chest pain, trouble breathing, or fainting while using this medicine.

 If you or your child have any redness, itching, swelling, or blistering where the patch has been, call your doctor right away.

 Tell your doctor right away if you notice any unusual changes in behavior, such as an increase in aggression, hostility, agitation, irritability, or suicidal thinking or behaviors.
 Check with your doctor if you have hallucinations or any unusual thoughts, especially if they are new or getting worse quickly.

 This medicine may cause a condition called Raynaud's phenomenon.
 Check with your doctor right away if you or your child have tingling or pain in the fingers or toes when exposed to cold, paleness or cold feeling in fingertips and toes, or skin color change of your fingers while using this medicine.